CSCRC-SCREED/QUT-ZSS-2023-GOOSE/Datasets/GOOSE attack dataset/Processed dataset (supervised ML)/872/README.md

 **QUTZS_SV.csv extracts all SV features of all SV packets from the raw network traffic**

-**QUTZS_final.xlsx merges both GOOSE and SV features based on packet receive timestamp, and most importantly labels each merged sample based on 32 types of behaviours<sup>*</sup>**
+**QUTZS_final.xlsx merges both GOOSE and SV features based on packet arrival timestamp, and most importantly labels each merged sample based on 32 types of behaviours<sup>*</sup>**

 1. **${\color{red}Two}$ attack targets**:
    - **a**: delaying the safety protection when a short-circuit fault happens in Fault_22bus1
    - **b**: delaying the safety protection when a short-circuit fault happens in Fault_22bus2

-> <sup>*</sup> Since the malicious program only deletes the legitimate GOOSE packets and the remaining GOOSE packets are non-malicious, so no sample is labelled as 872.
-However, within a 35-second period, GOOSE packets with APPID "0x3103" were missing.
+> <sup>*</sup> Since the malicious program only deletes the legitimate GOOSE packets, and the remaining GOOSE packets are non-malicious, no sample is labelled as 872.
+However, within a 35-second period (labelled with $${\color{red}Red}$$ font colour), GOOSE packets with APPID "0x3103" were missing.
 These abnormal behaviours can be easily detected with a simple network monitoring method.

 <img src="https://github.com/CSCRC-SCREED/QUT-ZSS-2023/blob/main/PrimaryPlant.jpg" alt="" width="800" height="510" />